jsh/prime-power-sets/INSTALL.md

 The magic behind turnkey operation *is* clever, and is stuffed into a comment block at the top of the code.
 It takes a little patient explaining, but I put a link to the explanation in that block.
-If you don't want to comb through the PPA spec, or read PEP 723, and want me to explain it instead, just ask.
+If you don't want to comb through the PPA spec or read PEP 723, and want me to explain it instead, just ask.

+N.B.: If your Python development environment has trouble being friends with `uv`, just move on to the method in the next section.

 ### A development environment
-If you want to do improve the app, here's the no-magic-required, easier-to-understand, way to play with it.
+Here's the no-magic-required, easier-to-understand, way to play with the program.

 ```
-git clone https://github.com/jsh/<repo-name> # you already did this
+git clone https://github.com/jsh/prime-power-sets # you already did this
-cd <repo-name>                  # go into the folder
+cd prime-power-sets             # go into the folder
 uv sync                         # install Python packages and create virtual environment
 source .venv/bin/activate       # enter virtual environment
-python <program-name>.py --help # how to run the search program
+python identical_means.py --help # how to run the search program
 ```

 ### Example
 To look in S={3^k} for non-intersecting subsets with identical means

-`python <program-name> --exponent_limit 10 --prime 3`
+`python identical_means.py --exponent_limit 10 --prime 3`

 ## Testing the code.